-Almost all business sectors are eligible for BBLS.
-The following trades and organisations are not eligible to apply: banks, building societies and insurers (but not insurance brokers); or the public sector including state funded primary and secondary schools.
+Almost all business sectors were eligible for BBLS.
+The following trades and organisations weren't eligible to apply: banks, building societies and insurers (but not insurance brokers); or the public sector including state funded primary and secondary schools.

 The Government will be covering interest payments for the first 12 months.

 You won’t need to make a monthly payment until month 13, at which point it will be fixed at 2.5% per annum for the rest of the life of the loan (another 5 years).
 Your monthly repayments will be made up of capital and interest payable.